Help center / FAQ /

 What does warranty coverage actually protect?

-Extended warranties typically cover mechanical and electrical failures beyond manufacturer defects.
-This includes component replacement, labor costs, and diagnostic fees for approved repairs.
-Common exclusions include physical damage, liquid damage, theft, and normal wear items (unless you add accidental damage protection).
-SureBright provides clear coverage descriptions and exclusion policies that maximize protection while clearly defining limitations.
+Extended warranties protect against mechanical and electrical failures that occur after your manufacturer warranty expires.
+Coverage typically includes component replacement, labor costs, and diagnostic fees for approved repairs.
+Think power failures, screen malfunctions, or internal component breakdowns.
+Common exclusions include physical damage from drops, liquid spills, theft, and normal wear items like batteries.
+Accidental damage protection can be added separately for comprehensive coverage against drops and spills.

 What won't warranty coverage protect?